TerrellAW/StickManWallJump/README.md

 ## Description
-StickManWallJump is an upcoming mobile game where wall jumping is a central mechanic.
+StickManWallJump was going to be a mobile platformer game.

 ## Development Environment Setup
 ### Prerequisites